Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS

 At the top of this section next to the "Add new" button, you have Password Changer and Share.
 Password Changer remains the killer app for Dashlane, as it can change your passwords on hundreds of websites simultaneously.

 A full list of supported websites is here.
 The Dashlane website says Password Changer "is currently available only on Windows, Mac OS X and iOS, and only in the United States, United Kingdom and France," although many of the listed sites are in other countries.

-LastPass has a similar feature, still "in beta" after several years, that lets you change passwords on about 75 sites with a single click.
+LastPass has a similar feature, permanently stuck "in beta" and no longer being actively developed, that lets you change passwords on about 75 sites with a single click.
 You have to change those one at a time, but LastPass's list of supported sites has many more familiar names.

 In Dashlane's Secure Notes section, you can store general notes along with specifically formatted notes such as bank-account information or an application password.
 This is the only section other than Passwords that supports sharing.

 The final four sections of the Vault include Personal Info, Payments, IDs and Receipts.
 The first two are your identifying information and payment methods, both of which can be autofilled on websites.

 Dashlane is also working on a new version of autofill powered by artificial intelligence, a company representative told us in March 2021.
 Again, interested users can sign up to be beta testers.

 Payments displays the basic look and logo of each credit card, a great touch that Dashlane still has to itself.
 IDs holds personal identification like passport numbers or Social Security numbers, and again picks up the look of many.

 The Receipts feature is unique to Dashlane among the password managers I tested.
 It can save receipts you receive to your registered email addresses, or as you check out on a website.
 You can add receipts manually as well.
 If you have any interest in tracking your spending, it's a nice extra and works great.